gearbot/GearBot/docs/Guides/infractions.md

 !inf search
 ```

-Show the last 3 infractinos from the server:
+Show the last 3 infractions from the server:
 ```
 !inf search 3
 ```